ramamurthynagaraj/cit/README.md

 Adds the supplied key & value entry to given env-name.
 To add default value that applies to all environments, use `add default <key> <value>`.

+### - add env-name key value -p password -s salt
+Adds the supplied key & value entry to given env-name securely.
+The value is encrypted using the provided password and salt.
+To add default secure value that applies to all environments, use `add default <key> <value> -p password -s salt`.
+Please use the same password and salt for all secure keys.

 ### - remove env-name key
 Removes the key entry from the given env-name.